 I want to give you a really quick introduction to the Power BI DAX ALL function.
 I find that there can be a bit of confusion around how this function works, and I want to simplify it and make it easy to understand.
 This tutorial will enable you to recognize where and when you should use this function.
 You can watch the full video of this tutorial at the bottom of this blog.

 The ALL function is really versatile and can enable some really high-level analytics if you truly understand what it actually does.
-I’m going to work through some examples so you can get a really practical understanding of when to use this function.
+I’m going to work through some examples so you can get a practical understanding of when to use it.